 Extended Day Services are designed for students in special education who would benefit from having additional hours each week to work on their Individual Education Plan (IEP) goals.
 Activities are generally focused on increasing independent living skills, addressing prevocational needs, and/or assisting with community and social integration.
 Services are typically provided Monday through Friday after school hours.
 Marrakech staff may meet students at the school or the family home.
 Marrakech provides transportation to activities and then back to the family home in the evening.

 Transition Services are utilized by students, ages 18-21 years old, who are in their final years of special education.
 Services are meant to assist students with the transition to community-based adult services or to employment.
 Transition services can be provided in a small group setting or on an individual basis.
 Regardless of whether students work 1:1 with a paraprofessional or within a group, each student's program will be developed to assist them with meeting individual goals.
 The following items may be included in the transition service plan:

-Life Skills: Curriculum-based and on-site review of various life skills including cleaning/household maintenance, cooking, following direction, using public transportation and other public resources, money management and budgeting, communication, safety, stress management, anger management and conflict resolution
+Life Skills: Curriculum-based and on-site review of various life skills including cleaning/household maintenance, cooking, following directions, using public transportation and other public resources, money management and budgeting, communication, safety, stress management, anger management, and conflict resolution.

-Self-Advocacy Group: Discussion on various situations that students will need to advocate for themselves; activities will include expression through art, practice through role playing and simulated activities as well as community-based activities that will allow skills to be put into practice
+Self-Advocacy Group: Discussion on various situations students will need to advocate for themselves; activities will include expression through art, practice through role-playing and simulated activities as well as community-based activities that will allow skills to be put into practice.

 Services are available statewide.
-Marrakech uses program sites to carry out skill and development and social activities in the following locations: Bridgeport, West Haven, New Haven, Waterbury and Torrington.
+Marrakech uses program sites to carry out skill and development and social activities in the following locations: Bridgeport, West Haven, New Haven, Waterbury, and New Milford.